 And a year later, your risk of heart disease will have dropped by 50%.

 Other benefits of quitting include being able to taste and smell food better, having better breath, and eliminating the smell of stale smoke from your clothes, your car and your home.

 Long-term effects of quitting smoking are even more beneficial.
 For example, within 10 years of quitting, your risk of dying from lung cancer will decrease by half.
 Also, your risk of dying from a heart attack will return to the level of a person who never smoked.

 To learn more about the benefits of quitting smoking, talk to your doctor, dentist, or pharmacist.

 Just as smokers do harm to their own health when they smoke, the non-smokers around them are also affected by this habit.

 Research shows that even second-hand smoke increases the risk of developing certain cancers, heart disease, and lung disease.
-About 800 non-smokers in Canada die from heart disease and cancer caused by second-hand smoke every year.
+More than 800 non-smokers in Canada die from heart disease and cancer caused by second-hand smoke every year.
 In as little as 8 minutes, your body begins to react to second-hand smoke - it doesn't take much to harm you.
 If you're pregnant, there's also a risk to your child.
 Smoking while pregnant and exposure to second-hand smoke can cause low birth weight and increase the risk of miscarriage, stillbirths, and sudden infant death syndrome (SIDS).